 - You can see our current program offerings here.

 My students have not been to the Gallery before.
 What would you recommend?

 CONNECT and CREATE sessions are our core programs and a perfect place to start.
 Introducing the Gallery, and connecting with key areas of the curriculum, these one and two hour sessions are tailored to suit the level of your group.
 Download our 2018 Collection Program to learn more about our programs.

 Can you design a customised program based on individual curriculum requirements?

-- For tailor made programs please contact us at least one month in advance to give us time to plan your requested program.
+- For curated programs please contact us at least six weeks in advance to give us time to plan your requested program.

 How many students can be accommodated at one time in education programs?

 For most Educator-led Gallery sessions you will be allocated one Gallery Educator per 20 students.
 Multiple Educators can be allocated to accommodate large groups.
 Some programs, including introductory talks for major exhibitions, are held in lecture theatres and cater for large numbers of students, including multiple schools.

 How many supervising teachers need to come with my group?

 Students must be supervised at all times by a teacher or adult.